Spinach Salad with Rhubarb Dressing

-Spinach salad is excellent with this tangy topping.
-It really perks it up.
-A friend shared a similar salad dressing recipe with me, which I modified a bit.
+Spinach salad is excellent with this tangy topping, which really perks it up.
+A friend shared a similar salad dressing recipe with me and I modified it a bit.
 The rhubarb adds rosy color and mouthwatering flavor.—Twila Mitchell, Lindsborg, Kansas

 - 2 cups chopped fresh or frozen rhubarb